mrademaker/Sea-scape-analysis/Data/IBTS/README.md

  - Each raw .csv file is of a single species.
  - Each row in the raw species .csv file contains the CPUE of a specific length class of that species in a specific haul.

- -[Filtered](Filtered) - contains the catch per unit effort data after filtering based on fishing gear, quarter of year and geographical extent (within seascapes).
+ -[Filtered](Filtered) - contains the catch per unit effort data after filtering based on fishing gear, quarter of year and geographical extent (which seascape).